rust-lang/book/second-edition/nostarch/chapter10.md

 your code doesn’t run any slower using generic types than it would with concrete types.

-Rust accomplishes this by performing monomorphization of the code that's using generics at compile time. *Monomorphization* is the process of turning generic code into specific code by filling in the concrete types that are actually used when compiled.
+Rust accomplishes this by performing monomorphization of the code that’s using generics at compile time. *Monomorphization* is the process of turning generic code into specific code by filling in the concrete types that are actually used when compiled.